bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 72°
-- mist
+- overcast clouds
-- 94% humidity
+- 90% humidity
-- 10 mph wind
+- 8 mph wind
-- 0.43 inches of precipitation in the past 24 hours
+- 0.51 inches of precipitation in the past 24 hours

 ## Temperature History